ShawnBeasleyOTRS/doc-installation/content/updating.rst

    root> systemctl stop postfix
    root> systemctl stop apache2

-If you do a major update form OTRS 6, you need to stop the old OTRS cron jobs and daemon (in this order):
+If you do a major update from OTRS 6, you need to stop the old OTRS cron jobs and daemon (in this order):

 .. code-block:: bash